SkafteNicki/dtu_mlops/s5_continuous_integration/github_actions.md

         at the help page for `docker login`, `docker build` and `docker push`.

     7. Upload the workflow to your GitHub repository and check that it is being executed.
-If everything works you should be able to see the build docker image in your container repository in the docker hub.
+If everything works you should be able to see the built docker image in your container repository in the docker hub.

-    8. Make sure that you can execute `docker pull` locally to pull down the image that you just continuously build
+    8. Make sure that you can execute `docker pull` locally to pull down the image that you just continuously build.

     9. (Optional) To test that the container works directly in GitHub you can also try to include an additional step that runs the container.